kyma-project/istio/hack/managed-kyma-migration/readme.md

 1. Apply the ModuleTemplate for both `fast` and `regular` channels to Dev Control Plane.
 2. Verify that the ModuleTemplate in the `fast` and `regular` channels is available on SAP BTP, Kyma runtime clusters of the Dev environment.
+3. Merge PR (#4624) in `kyma/management-plane-config` responsible for setting Istio as a default module on dev.
-3. Use `kcp login` to log in to Dev and run the migration script on all SAP BTP, Kyma runtime clusters.
+4. Use `kcp login` to log in to Dev and run the migration script on all SAP BTP, Kyma runtime clusters.
 To do that, you can use the following command:
    ```shell
    kcp taskrun --gardener-kubeconfig {PATH TO GARDENER PROJECT KUBECONFIG} -t all -- ./managed-kyma-migration.sh
    ```
-4. Verify that the migration worked as expected by checking the status of Istio manifests on Control Plane.
+5. Verify that the migration worked as expected by checking the status of Istio manifests on Control Plane.
    ```shell
    kubectl get manifests -n kcp-system -o custom-columns=NAME:metadata.name,STATE:status.state | grep istio
    ```